HumzaImran/Car-Dealership-Emulator/README.md

 “FAW”- This function filters to only show cars that have all wheel drive.
 “FCL”- This function clears all sorting filters that have been applied.
 “FEL”- This function filters to only show electric cars.
-“FPR”- This function filters by price range.
+\n“FPR”- This function filters by price range.
 Range has to be entered after the FPR command.
 See example below.
 ‘L’ – This function lists all cars available for sale.
 “SS”- This function display sales stats.
 “ST”- This function display sales team.